New dangers & familiar threats - how PSV will test Rangers

 New dangers and familiar threats

-Last season's PFA Scotland young player of the year Malik Tillman also returns to Ibrox, but not in the way the Rangers fans had hoped.
+Last season's PFA Scotland young player of the year Malik Tillman also returns to Ibrox, but not in the way Rangers fans had hoped.

 Tillman set up Colak for the only goal in Eindhoven last season, but he will be in PSV colours this time around having joined on loan from Bayern Munich for a seven-figure fee.

-While there are new dangers for Rangers to consider, old threats remain.
+While there are new dangers for Rangers to consider, old threats also remain.

 Luuk de Jong leads the line and is ably supported by the likes of Joey Veerman, Johan Bakayoko and Ibrahim Sangare, who opened the scoring at Ibrox in last season's thrilling first leg.

 It is also worth mentioning youngster Isaac Babadi, the 18-year-old attacking midfielder in whom Bosz has placed a lot of faith during these early weeks of the season.